jvrana/benchling-api/docs/_sources/index.rst

 Python BenchlingAPI
 ===================

-The unofficial python Benchling API. |homepage|
+The unofficial Benchling API for Python. |homepage|

 .. code-block::